Saddle Pose Yin Yoga Supta Vajrasana - Complete Guide

 • Starting Position: Begin by sitting in your heels.
 Pay attention to how your ankles feel.
 If there’s discomfort, consider placing a blanket or folded towel under them for padding, especially on hard floors.

-• Ankle and Knee Adjustment: Check your knees since this Pose involves deep knee flexion.
+• Ankle and Knee Adjustment: Check your knees since the Saddle Pose involves deep knee flexion.
 If discomfort in your thighs and calves is considerable, place blocks or cushions between your feet to sit higher, reducing knee stress.

 • Leaning Back: Next, lean back on your hands.
 This Position creates stress along the top of the thighs and front of the hips.
 This might be as far as you go in the Pose, and that’s perfectly fine.